 History of Present Illness (HPI)

-A 56 year-old man with a past medical history of hypertension, hyperlipidemia, and Crohn’s disease presents to the hospital with fatigue and abnormal blood tests.
+A 56 year-old man with a past medical history of hypertension, hyperlipidemia, and Crohn’s disease presents to his primary care physician with fatigue over the past several weeks and is referred to the hospital for abnormal blood tests.

-He reports he has become more fatigued over the past several weeks.
-He denies fevers, chills, night sweats, nausea, vomiting, shortness of breath, chest pain, or syncope.
+He does not have fevers, chills, night sweats, nausea, vomiting, shortness of breath, chest pain, or syncope.
 He notes a slight amount of ankle swelling over the past few weeks that resolves with elevation.
-He denies new abdominal pain, and reports his bowel movements are always loose but are non-bloody and unchanged for the past year.
+He denies new abdominal pain, and tells you that his bowel movements are always loose but are non-bloody and unchanged for the past year.
 He is urinating normally and denies hematuria.

 Click here for the physical exam!